peterivanov22/LFOKeys/README.md

 LFOKeys is a VST3 plugin  that lets you play and combine different waveforms using your computer keyboard.
 It’s currently hardwired to the keys A, S, D, F, G to trigger five distinct waveforms.
 You can click to edit the LFO wave shapes to rhythmically control EQ and volume, with supported LFO rates of 1, 1/2, 1/4, 1/8, and 1/16.

+To edit the waveforms, click and drag any of the points.
+To add a new point double click on a segment.
+To remove a point double click on a point.
+To "bend" a line segment press and hold option, then click and drag the line segment

 ![alt text](image.png)